basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Architecture.md

 ## How Replication Works

-When multi-datacenter replication is implemented, one Riak cluster acts as a **primary cluster**.
+When Multi-Datacenter Replication is implemented, one Riak cluster acts as a **primary cluster**.
 The primary cluster handles replication requests from one or more **secondary clusters** (generally located in datacenters in other regions or countries).
 If the datacenter with the primary cluster goes down, a secondary cluster can take over as the primary cluster.
 In this sense, Riak's multi-datacenter capabilities are indeed masterless.

-With multi-datacenter replication, there are two primary modes of operation: *fullsync* and *realtime*.
+With Multi-Datacenter Replication, there are two primary modes of operation: **fullsync** and **realtime**.
 In fullsync mode, a complete synchronization occurs between primary and secondary cluster(s).
 In realtime mode, continual, incremental synchronization occurs, i.e. replication is triggered by new updates.
 Fullsync is performed upon initial connection of a secondary cluster, and then periodically (every 360 minutes by default).
 Fullsync is also triggered if the TCP connection between primary and secondary cluster is severed and then recovered.

 Both fullsync and realtime mode are described in detail below.
 But first, a few key concepts.

 ## Concepts

 ### Listener Nodes
-Listeners (also called *servers*) are Riak nodes on the primary cluster that listen on an external IP address for replication requests.
+Listeners (also called **servers**) are Riak nodes on the primary cluster that listen on an external IP address for replication requests.
 Any node in a Riak cluster can participate as a listener.
 Adding more nodes will increase the fault tolerance of the replication process in the event of individual node failures.
 If a listener node goes down, another node can take its place.

 ### Site Nodes
-Site nodes (also called *clients*), are Riak nodes on a secondary cluster that connect to listener nodes and send replication initiation requests.
+Site nodes (also called **clients**), are Riak nodes on a secondary cluster that connect to listener nodes and send replication initiation requests.
 Site nodes are paired with a listener node when started.

 ### Leadership
 Only one node in each cluster will serve as the lead site (client) or listener (server) node.
 Riak replication uses a leadership-election protocol to determine which node in the cluster will participate in replication.
 If a site connects to a node in the primary cluster that is not the leader, it will be redirected to the listener node that is currently the leader.